-Jain University Organized an Annual Research Retreat for Doctoral Students
+Jain (Deemed-to-be University) Organized an Annual Research Retreat for Doctoral Students

 18 August 2017